Good working environment

 Shorter working hours for childcare |

-Can be obtained until the child enters elementary school. |
+Can be obtained until the child reaches third grade in elementary school |

-Nursing leave for childcare |
+Nursing leave for child care and other related purposes |

 Caregiver leave |